arru/pypegs/readme.md

 License
 -------
-PyPegs project copyrght © 2015 Arvid Rudling. licensed under the Mozilla Public License 2.0, se LICENSE file
+PyPegs project copyright © 2015 Arvid Rudling.

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

 All trademarks are the property of their respective owners.